kaskr/adcomp/README.md

 adcomp
 ======
-* Development of RcppAD package.
+* Development of TMB package.
-* AD computation with RcppAD.
+* AD computation with TMB.

 To install package
 ==================